How can I tell if my pet has had a stroke?

 - Difficulty walking

 What should I do if I think my pet has had a stroke or saddle thrombus?

 If your cat or dog is showing any signs that potentially indicate a stroke, contact your veterinarian immediately.
-Prompt diagnosis and treatment is critical for a good prognosis.
-Strokes are often confused with a fainting episode known as syncope that is also due to a lack of normal blood flow to the brain and is often caused by heart disease.
+Prompt diagnosis and treatment is critical.
+Strokes often are confused with a fainting episode known as syncope that also is due to a lack of normal blood flow to the brain, commonly caused by heart disease.
 Your veterinarian will perform a cardiac evaluation to determine whether your pet’s episode is due to syncope or a stroke and may recommend chest X-rays, an electrocardiogram, or a cardiac ultrasound to differentiate between the two diagnoses.

-Once your veterinarian has diagnosed the cause of the stroke, she will develop a treatment plan to alleviate your pet’s symptoms.
-Your pet may need hormone therapy for hypothyroidism, blood thinners to break up a clot, or blood pressure stabilizers to combat hypertension.
+Once your veterinarian has diagnosed the cause of the stroke, she will develop a treatment plan to alleviate the symptoms.
+Your pet may need hormone therapy for hypothyroidism, blood thinners to break up a clot, or blood-pressure stabilizers to combat hypertension.

-As your pet’s body works to restore proper blood flow to the affected part of the body, the signs often diminish.
-Supportive care is vital to your pet’s recovery from a stroke, and you may need to provide oxygen and fluid therapy, pain medication, nutritional management, and physical therapy as well as help her with walking, urinating, and defecating.
+As your pet’s body works to restore proper blood flow to the affected area, the signs often diminish.
+Supportive care is vital to your pet’s recovery from a stroke, and you may need to provide oxygen and fluid therapy, pain medication, nutritional management, and physical therapy as well as helping her with walking, urinating, and defecating.

-Healing from a stroke takes time.
+Healing takes time.
 If your pet suffers from a stroke, you must provide supportive care to ensure the best chance for a full recovery.
 Lean on your AAHA-accredited veterinary team for aid in your pet’s recuperation.